This case is a part of our Annual Arbitration Review 2017.

 Whether the challenge to the constitution of the Arbitral Tribunal would follow the amended or un-amended Arbitration and Conciliation, 1996 Act (“A&C Act”)?
 And subsequently, under what circumstances can the Chief Justice or his designate intervene with such appointment of an arbitrator?

-The Respondents (Era Infra) entered into a contract with the Appellants (Aravali Power) for construction work of a permanent township.
+The Respondents (Era Infra) entered into a contract with the Appellants ("Aravali Power") for construction work of a permanent township.
 The contract was dated 17.09.2009 and contained arbitration Clause 56 of the General Conditions of Contract (“GCC”).
-Due to slow progress of work, the Appellants cancelled remaining works by multiple letters and the Respondent following this invoked arbitration.
+Due to the slow progress of work, the Appellants cancelled the remaining works by multiple letters and the Respondent, following this, invoked arbitration.
 In reply to this, the Appellant proceeded to appoint its Chief Executive Officer (“C.E.O.”) as the sole Arbitrator on 19.08.2015 as stipulated under Clause 56.
 The parties proceeded to attend hearings fixed by the Arbitrator on 07.10.2015 and 09.04.2016.
-On 12.01.2016 following the Amendment Act being gazetted, the Respondent sought challenge to the Arbitrator and raised objections regarding the constitution of the Arbitral Tribunal.
-As the objection was rejected by the Arbitrator, the Respondent approached the High Court of Delhi under a section 14 petition of the A&C Act and also filed a section 11(6) petition for appointment of an independent arbitrator.
-On 01.03.2016 the High Court stayed further proceedings in the arbitration and by its judgment and order, set aside the appointment of the arbitrator.
+On 12.01.2016, following the Amendment Act being gazetted, the Respondent sought to challenge the Arbitrator and raised objections regarding the constitution of the Arbitral Tribunal.
+As the objection was rejected by the Arbitrator, the Respondent approached the High Court of Delhi under a Section 14 petition of the A&C Act and also filed a Section 11(6) petition for the appointment of an independent arbitrator.
+On 01.03.2016, the High Court stayed further proceedings in the arbitration and, by its judgment and order, set aside the appointment of the arbitrator.

 Justice U.U.
-Lalit stated at the outset, that in light of invocation of arbitration, the appointment of an arbitrator and the appearance of the parties before the arbitrator, being well before 23.10.2015, the applicable statutory provision would be the un-amended act.
-The Court opined, in context of the old act, that so long as there is no justifiable apprehension about the arbitrator’s independence or impartiality, the appointment could not be rendered invalid and unenforceable.
-This issue was dealt by the Supreme Court in Indian Oil Corporation Ltd., wherein they held, that the mere fact that the arbitrator is an employee is not ipso facto a ground to raise any presumption of bias or partiality.
-The apex court further extracted the following propositions from the Northern Railway case (supra).
-First, the Chief Justice or his designate should as priority ensure that the remedies provided under the arbitration agreement are exhausted, and secondly to make sure the twin requirements of 11(8) are satisfied.
-Essentially, the court should first appoint arbitrators as stipulated in the arbitration agreement and only where the independence and impartiality of the arbitrator(s) is in doubt or where the arbitral tribunal had not functioned adequately, then the Chief Justice or his designate may make appropriate alternative arrangements, in order to give effect to the arbitration provision.
+Lalit stated at the outset that in light of invocation of arbitration, the appointment of an arbitrator and the appearance of the parties before the arbitrator, being well before 23.10.2015, the applicable statutory provision would be the un-amended act.
+The Court opined, in the context of the old act, that so long as there is no justifiable apprehension about the arbitrator’s independence or impartiality, the appointment could not be rendered invalid and unenforceable.
+This issue was dealt with by the Supreme Court in Indian Oil Corporation Ltd., wherein they held that the mere fact that the arbitrator is an employee is not ipso facto a ground to raise any presumption of bias or partiality.
+The Apex Court further extracted the following propositions from the Northern Railway case.
+First, the Chief Justice or his designate should as priority ensure that the remedies provided under the arbitration agreement are exhausted, and secondly, to make sure the twin requirements of 11(8) are satisfied.
+Essentially, the Court should first appoint arbitrators as stipulated in the arbitration agreement and only where the independence and impartiality of the arbitrator(s) is in doubt or where the arbitral tribunal had not functioned adequately, then the Chief Justice or his designate may make appropriate alternative arrangements, in order to give effect to the arbitration provision.

-Reference was further made to the Voestalpine Schienen GMBH which discussed the amended section 12 on ‘neutrality of arbitrators’.
-The Court observed in Voestalpine (supra), that the purpose of amending section 12 was to provide for the neutrality of arbitrators.
-So where an arbitration agreement is in conflict with the amended provision, the non-obstante in section 12(5) would cause the act to override the arbitration agreement.
-While this observation stands true for cases under the new act, the law laid down in Northern Railway (supra) case applies to pre-amendment cases as in the present matter.
-Thus the applicable rule is, that the terms of the agreement ought to be adhered/given effect to as closely as possible, and second, the jurisdiction of the court under section 11 can only be invoked where the conditions under clauses section 11(6)(a), (b) and (c) are satisfied.
-Thus for exercise of power under section 11(8), a case must first be made out under section 11(6).
+Reference was further made to the Voestalpine Schienen GMBH, which discussed the amended Section 12 on ‘neutrality of arbitrators’.
+The Court observed in Voestalpine that the purpose of amending section 12 was to provide for the neutrality of arbitrators.
+So, where an arbitration agreement is in conflict with the amended provision, the non-obstante in section 12(5) would cause the act to override the arbitration agreement.
+While this observation stands true for cases under the new act, the law laid down in the Northern Railway case applies to pre-amendment cases as in the present matter.
+Thus the applicable rule is that the terms of the agreement ought to have adhered/given effect to as closely as possible, and second, the jurisdiction of the Court under section 11 can only be invoked where the conditions under clauses section 11(6)(a), (b) and (c) are satisfied.
+Thus for the exercise of power under section 11(8), a case must first be made out under section 11(6).